Our Emergency Department is open 24 hours a day, 365 days a year. We treat people who have urgent medical problems because of accidents or illnesses.

 For more information and the list if injury unit locations in Ireland, please visit see the HSE website here.

-If you have an eye emergency you should use the eye casualty service.
-Read a full explanation of the eye casualty service.
+If you have an eye emergency you should use the eye emergency department.
+Information on our eye emergency department is available here.

 The sexually transmitted infection (STI) clinic provides screening and treatment for all STIs.
 All services are confidential and free of charge.
 You don't need a referral, but you do need to make an appointment.
 We run clinics for new patients on Mondays and Wednesdays.
 If you need an urgent appointment outside of these hours you should go to the emergency department.
 Find more information on the STI service.

 A trained nurse will assess you as soon as possible after you arrive at the Emergency Department.
 This assessment is called triage.
 It is a system used to make sure we take care of the sickest patients first.
 Patients are then seen in order of urgency, not arrival times.
 The most seriously ill patients are seen first, even if they arrived after you.

 If you need to be admitted, we will arrange a bed for you on the appropriate ward as soon as one becomes available.
 This may take time, and the emergency staff will take care of you in the meantime.

 If you do not need to be admitted to hospital, we will organise any follow-up appointments.
 These could be with your GP, a specialist doctor or nurse, our outpatients department or another hospital.